girot-ethz/ddm/11_QGIS_Topography.md

 ![QGIS_LayerProperties](/doc/QGIS_LayerProperties.jpg)

-Whithin the properties window navigate to "Symbology" and expand the "Min / Max Value Settings" tab (see image below).
+Whithin the properties window navigate to "Symbology" and expand the "Min / Max Value Settings" tab by clicking on it (see image below).

 ![QGIS_LayerProperties_II](/doc/QGIS_LayerPropertiesII.jpg)